mihdan/ajax-edit-comments/readme.txt

 Advanced customization options are available through the admin panel options.

 == Frequently Asked Questions ==

+= I have an "XYZ" problem with the plugin. =

+We're looking for a new contributor to this plugin.
+All the current contributors no longer have the time to maintain this project.
+If you're interested, <a href="https://github.com/ronalfy/ajax-edit-comments">fork the project on GitHub</a> and submit a pull request.

 = I installed the plugin and the edit buttons aren't shown or the colorbox popup is off =